Doctoral Researchers

 Alison M-C Li

-Children’s everyday storying: A post-intentional phenomenological study in inclusive early childhood education
+Thesis: Children’s everyday storying: A post-intentional phenomenological study in inclusive early childhood education

 In this study, I explore the phenomenon of storying to address the overarching research question: What is the nature of children’s everyday storying in inclusive ECE?
 The nature of storying was examined through the natural intra-actions of people and environments in their day-to-day play, conversations, and visual and embodied creations.
 Post-intentional phenomenology was adopted as a philosophical perspective and methodological approach.
 Everyday storying experiences of 64 children aged 4–5 in four inclusive early childhood environments in the contexts of Aotearoa New Zealand and Hong Kong were explored.
 The two geographical contexts are where my sense of belonging as a practitioner, inquirer, and learner of early childhood education are grounded.
 Children’s everyday stories (N=297)—the happenings relative to their doing, saying, experiencing, imagining, and creating in their daily lives—were identified from multiple sources.
 Observations, video recordings, and playful interactions were the major sources, supplemented with photographs of storying artefacts and environments.
 Thirteen teachers and 15 parents shared their views on storying in informal conversations.
 These multiple sources served as phenomenology materials.